Chillsoda/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install process of OsTicket after we previously installed it.
+This tutorial outlines the post-install process of OsTicket.
 We are going to create some arbitrary roles and rules to simulate the help desk environment.
-This tutorial is relatively straightforward and intuitive. <br />
+This tutorial is relatively straightforward and intuitive compared to the initial installation process. <br />

 <h2>Environments and Technologies Used</h2>